turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 In the first two lines of `app.rb` we loaded Bundler and told it to require everything specified in the `Gemfile`.

-### Create the Application Container
+### The Application Container

 ```ruby
 class IdeaBoxApp < Sinatra::Base
 end
 ```

-Then we create a Ruby class which is going to be our application.
+Then we built a Ruby class which is going to contain our application.
 It inherits from `Sinatra::Base`, which provides the application with all the Sinatra functionality.

 ### Define the URL to Match